shamansystems/Cheap-FOCer/README.md

 -Can fit in Hammond 1590b enclosures

-# Disadvantages (that I know of)
+## Disadvantages (that I know of)

 -Larger than original VESC.
-Cheap VESC is 45mm x 92mm
+Cheap FOCer is 45mm x 92mm

 -Higher profile with TO-220 package FETs

 -Additional assembly steps to beef up high-current traces.
 2 layers of 1oz copper can’t handle the current flowing through during operation.
-Assembler will have to apply wire/solder wick/bus bar to the exposed Power, Ground, and Phase traces that you can see in the “bottom” image.
+Assembler will have to apply wire/solder wick/bus bar to the exposed Power, Ground, and Phase traces that you can see in the images.

 Cheap FOCer is based on the VESC 4.12 and uses the relavent VESC firmware/software.